 Section 75 of the CCA provides additional security when paying for a service over £100.
-There is an upper limit on this of £30,000.
 It is not necessary to pay for all of it with the credit card providing part of it is.
 For example, you may pay the deposit for the goods with your credit card and the balance with your debit card.
 For work valued at less than £100 paid for by debit card you can use the chargeback service (see above).